Your lights might be flashing with LED dimmer light flicker for any number of reasons, the most likely of which we’ll explore with possible remedies.

 LED lights flicker when dimmed with the wrong type of control.

-So another tip to see why your dimmable light flickers are to check if your light bulb or lighting circuit is a “leading-edge” or “trailing-edge” type and make sure it is compatible with the dimmer switch itself.
-This will ensure that both the bulb and the dimmer switch are working in the same electrical phase.
+So another tip to see why your dimmable light flickers is to check if your light bulb or lighting circuit is a “leading-edge” or “trailing-edge” type and make sure it is compatible with the dimmer switch itself.

 We look deeper into what is dimming, explaining the methods you will need to know and why some led lights flicker on dimmer switches.